jedejong3/ThingComparer/README.md

-# ThingComparer

-Apples and Oranges: A Thing Comparer
+# Apples and Oranges: A Thing Comparer

 This mobile app compares two things by using data from the Datamuse API (https://www.datamuse.com/api/) to make semi-informed comments.